ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 Note that many real-world networks have much higher σ than that --  in some cases σ is even an order of magnitude larger than k_.
 In the case of the WWW in-degree distribution, for example, the average in-degree is only around 4 while the standard deviation of the in-degree is almost 40!

 **Food for Thought**
-- Prompt: repeat the derivation for the m’th moment outlined above in more detail.
+- <s>Prompt: repeat the derivation for the m’th moment outlined above in more detail</s>.

 ## How to Check if a Network Has Power-law Degree Distribution